ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 </table>

 ## :rocket: Purpose of Project
 In this course I will convert the client side web application previously made Web App From Scratch into a server side rendered application.
 I also add functionalities based on the Service Worker and turn the application into a Progressive Web App.
 Ultimately I'm going to implement a series of optimisations to improve the performance of the application.
+All the basic parts covered in this course are very useful to know when you later choose to make an app using a framework.
+All these parts are (almost) all automated in a framework and are therefore done for you.
+So it is helpful to know exactly how those parts work.

+- atomic design (wk1)

+### Plan van Aanpak
+1. Copy the WAFS app in this repo :white_check_mark:
+2. Delete the unnecessary features
+3. Install npm, Node.js and Express
+4. Refactor the code to a server side version (with Nodejs & Express)
+5. Check if the application works

 ## :heart_eyes: Concept
-~ **CAT**CH YOUR LAUGH ~
+This application is a _rebuild_ from the [**CAT**CH YOUR LAUGH-application](https://github.com/ralfz123/CATCH-YOUR-LAUGH).
+Here I focus on the client- and serverside rendering and am I able to create a **P**rogressive **W**eb **A**pp.

 **CAT**CH YOUR LAUGH is an application where you can amuse pictures of cats in combination with jokes :cat: :laughing: .
 You can use this app when the atmosphere is no longer good, or there is no discussion material for a while, or you just want to laugh hard.
 Then this is the solution!
 This combination will lead to endless laughter from the user!